alextonon/ClimSim_dataset/readme.md

 ## 🚀 Getting Started

 ### Prerequisites
+Warning : the number of libraries required is quite horrific, because of the torch and keras framework.
+If you don't want to run everything I can show you a proof that everything is working...
 * Python 3.12+
 * `xarray`, `numpy`, `pandas`, `matplotlib`, `torch`, `tensorflow`, `sklearn`, `h5netcdf`, `netcdf4`, `zarr`